Warnings about possible online issues/scams

 We have been getting calls from customers lately about:

-- Email claiming that your email account is full.
+- Email claiming that your email account is full, or your account information needs to be verified or updated.
 Do not reply to, or click on any links or attachments.
 Please delete these immediately, they are not from us.

 - Email claiming to be from a shipping company, such as FedEx or DHL asking you to print a label or click a link.
 Do not click on any links or attachments.
 Please delete these immediately.